ProGamerGov/tensorflow_image_classifier/README.md

 ---

+#My Challenge Entries:

+- It can be hard to identify how and where a piece of artwork came from in the age of artistic style tranfer neural networks, so I have trained models to be able to identify which neural art service was used to create an image.

-Models 1-4 were trained to guess which neural network art service an image was created with.
+- Models 1-4 were trained to guess which neural network art service an image was created with.
 Model 5 was trained on idenfiying two neural network art services, and a specific artist.

 #1.
 Model 1 has an accuracy of between 70-80%.